-Rhizosphere soil sampling was conducted in 2024 at three key phenological stages (summer and autumn) of the pear tree: fruit growth (16/07), harvest (17/09), and dormancy (26/11) (Figure 1).
+Rhizosphere soil sampling was conducted in 2024 at three key phenological stages (summer and autumn) of the pear tree: fruit growth (16/07), harvest (17/09), and dormancy (26/11) (Figure 3).
 To account for technical replicates in each climate chamber, three rhizosphere soil samples were taken from random locations within each lysimeter at a depth of 0-30 cm.
 Sampling occurred within a 60 cm radius of both three trunks, with one sample taken near each trunk and a third positioned between trunks, yielding a total of 54 soil samples.
-Sampling depths and three phenological states (i.e., fruits growing, pears an or leaves present on tree, leaves fallen, or pears harvested) were documented, and sampled regions were labeled to prevent resampling at the same location.
+Rhizosphere soil was collected from both the soil directly surrounding the roots and the soil attached to the roots.
+Sampling depths and three phenological states (i.e., fruits growing, pears an or leaves present on tree, leaves fallen, or pears harvested) were documented, and sampled regions were labelled to prevent re-sampling at the same location.
 After collection, soil samples were thoroughly mixed, cleared of debris and roots, and stored in labeled plastic bags for further analysis.

 Figure 3: ECOTRON Dome Setup, Sample Sessions, and Sampling Strategy - White circles with a red cross indicate samples randomly collected at each sampling point to ensure unbiased data collection.
+Figure created with BioRender.com.

-Pilot Experiments - To optimize spore extraction techniques, two pilot experiments were conducted comparing the Ultrasound Wet-Sieving Technique (UWST) and Ultrasound Centrifuge Technique (UCT) [24].
-Both methods were tested using a combination of Mycorrhiza Mix ("Mycorrhiza Mix" Snelkiemende Endomycorrhiza 50Gr-by Dutch Garden Seeds)[25] and bulk soil samples, collected near a pear orchard with a low spore density, to assess their efficiency in spore recovery.
+Pilot Experiments - To optimize spore extraction techniques, two pilot experiments were conducted comparing the Ultrasound Wet-Sieving Technique (UWST) and Ultrasound Centrifuge Technique (UCT) [35].
+Both methods were tested using a combination of Mycorrhiza Mix ("Mycorrhiza Mix" Snelkiemende Endomycorrhiza 50Gr-by Dutch Garden Seeds)[36] and bulk soil samples, collected near a pear orchard with a low spore density, to assess their efficiency in spore recovery.
 The first pilot experiment aimed to identify the most effective technique, while the second focused on the impact of ultrasound exposure on spore integrity and recovery.
 These experiments guided the development of the final protocol, which employed UWST with ultrasound exposure to enhance spore extraction and recovery.
-The ultrasound effectively facilitated the separation of AMF spores from soil particles, optimizing the overall process and the subsequent visualization of spores.
-A full description of the pilot experiments can be found in Supplementary Methods Text 1.
+The ultrasound effectively dislodged AM fungal spores from soil particles, optimizing reliability and the subsequent visualization and analysis of the AMF spores.
+A full description of the pilot experiments can be found in Supplementary Methods 2.

-Spore Extractions and Spore Quantification-AMF spores were extracted from the 54 processed rhizosphere soil samples using the UWST method, selected based on the prior pilot experiment results.
-Spore visualization was performed by placing 200 $\mu$ L of spore suspension from primary extractions on a microscope slide, with digital spore images being captured using the Nikon SMZ800N stereomicroscope at 30× or 40× magnification and processed with NIS Elements software.
-The procedure was performed in triplicate to ensure accuracy.
-Due to potential damage, degradation, or overlap with plant material, some spores could not be confidently identified.
-These uncertain spores were categorized separately as a distinct group for further analysis.
-Subsequently, the numbers of spores per 200 $\mu$ L of spore solution were determined using ImageJ software, allowing for the quantification of the total AMF spore number (TSN) per gram of soil.
+Spore Extractions and Spore Quantification-AM fungal spores were extracted from the 54 processed rhizosphere soil samples using the UWST method, selected based on the results of the pilot experiment.
+Subsequently, spore visualization was performed by administering 200 μ L of spore suspension from the primary AM fungal spore extractions on a microscope slide, with digital images being captured using the Nikon SMZ800N stereomicroscope at 30× or 40× magnification and processed with NIS Elements software.
+The procedure was performed in triplicate, performing three visualizations per spore suspension sample, to ensure accuracy.
+Thereafter, the numbers of spores per 200 μ L of spore number (TSN) per gram of soil.
 TSN was determined using the following formula:

-$$TSN = \frac{SN \times W}{S},$$
+$$TSN = \frac{SN \times W}{S}$$

 where SN indicates the AMF spore numbers in 1 mL of spore suspension, W denotes the total volume of water used (mL), and S corresponds to the amount of soil processed (g).
-SN was initially determined for 200 $\mu$ L of suspension and subsequently scaled to 1 mL (i.e., multiplication by 5), ensuring W is also standardized to 1 mL.
+SN was initially determined for 200 μ L of suspension and subsequently scaled to 1 mL (i.e. multiplication by 5), ensuring W is also standardized to 1 mL.
 In addition to these measurements, the lengths of all visualized spores were measured using ImageJ and systematically documented to help in spore species identification.